Skip to main content

 Operations in cross-chain transfers

-Cross-chain transfers involve three key operations:
+Cross-chain transfers involve three fundamental operations:

 1. init_transfer: Initiated on the source chain.